hyperswine/phantasm-vm/README.md

-# Rei VM
+# Phantasm VM

-Rei Virtual Machine.
+Phantasm Virtual Machine.

-## Depends On
+Depends On Phantasm-High ISA.

-Phantasm-A ISA.
 This is the IR that the VM interprets.
+Works on all platforms that support rust-std and rust-gpu (+gpu acceleration).
+If not supported, then the cpu will be used to emulate SIMT-type executors.